mehmetaydogduu/open-source-cloud/README.md

-# Open Source Cloud
+# Open Source Cloud Tools
-The open source cloud things to build your own cloud

-The list includes commercial tools to have inspration.
+The open source cloud things to build your own cloud The list includes commercial tools to have inspiration.
 We have different layers in cloud technologies.
 This is the tools index from all layers.
 Already popular tools are not included here.

 **IAAS**